apache/incubator-heron/website/content/docs/developers/java/effectively-once.md

 * A [`RandomIntSpout`](#example-stateful-spout) will continuously emit random integers between 1 and 100
 * An [`AdditionBolt`](#example-stateful-bolt) will receive those random numbers and add each number to a running sum.
 When the sum reaches 1,000,000, it will go back to zero.
 The bolt won't emit any data but will simply log the current sum.

+> You can see the code for another stateful Heron topology with effectively-once semantics in [this word count example](https://github.com/twitter/heron/blob/master/examples/src/java/com/twitter/heron/examples/api/StatefulWordCountTopology.java).

 ### Example stateful spout

 The `RandomIntSpout` shown below continuously emits a never-ending series of random integers between 1 and 100 in the `random-int` field.